DarrenZZhang/ECCV18_IMC_GRMF/README.md

+# IMC_GRMF

-This is a simple reimplementation matlab code for our paper
+This is a simple reimplementation of matlab codes for our paper:

-Incomplete Multi-view Clustering via Graph Regularized Matrix Factorization,
+#### Incomplete Multi-view Clustering via Graph Regularized Matrix Factorization,

-Published in European Conference on Computer Vision Workshop on CEFRL in Computer Vision, 2018.
+Published in European Conference on Computer Vision Workshop on CEFRL in Computer Vision [Paper](https://drive.google.com/file/d/14F-Rje2uvheir9uQqW_twl4F58TaF50n/view), 2018.

+Implementation platform: matlab 2015a

-if you have any problems, please don't hesitate to contact Jie Wen via: wenjie@hrbeu.edu.cn
+If you have any questions, please don't hesitate to contact [Jie Wen](https://sites.google.com/view/jerry-wen-hit/home) via: wenjie@hrbeu.edu.cn.

-Platform: matlab2015a

-If you find the code is useful, please cite the following reference:
+## If you find the code is useful, please cite the following reference:

 J. Wen, Z. Zhang, Y. Xu, Z. Zhong, B. Zhang, L. Fei, European Conference on Computer Vision Workshop on Compact and Efficient Feature Representation and Learning in Computer Vision, 2018.